flipxcrsp/home-lab/README.md

 ## 📜 Certifications & Learning Focus

-### ✅ Currently Certified
+### Certs
-- CompTIA A+
+- CompTIA A+ ☑️
-- CompTIA Network+
+- CompTIA Network+ ☑️
-- CompTIA Security+
+- CompTIA Security+ ☑️

+CompTIA is really great with foundations and I appreciate how straight forward their courses are for any level user.
+Higher level certs look amazing but my goal it to diversify, dig into tools, and then all-in-one platforms.

 ### 🎯 Immediate Goals
-- Complete SOC Analyst Career Paths (HTB, Cybrary, TryHackMe)
+- Complete various career-path positions and tools used (HTB, Cybrary, TryHackMe)
 - Build detection use cases and alerting in Splunk/Wazuh
-- Document attack simulation, log analysis, and response workflows
+- Attack simulation, log analysis, and response tools (trials/demos)
+- Identifying varieties and features across platforms: Linux, macOS, Windows
+- Research
+- Practice

 ### 🚀 Future Goals
-- CompTIA CySA+ and Cisco CyberOps Associate (CCCA)
-- Security Engineering or Architect track (post-SOC experience)
+-
+- Containers (Docker)
-- Cloud security fundamentals (Azure, AWS), container security (Docker)
+- Cloud fundamentals (Azure, AWS)

 ---